kkarbasi/spikeMapper/README.md

 # spikeMapper
-spikeMapper is an spike detection tool voltage imaging experiments
+spikeMapper is an spike detection tool for voltage imaging experiments